lisejolicoeur/flux-usernetes/aws/examples/mnist/README.md

 done
 ```

+Note that I stopped here early around 10 or 11 because the instance was killed.
+My lead broker was killed shortly after and it was over - I never got to run the experiments below.

 ## 3. Mnist with Single Node (Bare Metal Flux) and Usernetes

+> Not run yet.

 This case should give us a better sense if the networking (between nodes) is the underlying issue that shows usernetes a lot slower.
 This is a proxy for just measuring networking directly with performance metrics.
 You should have the same setup as defined in step 1. to start.
 Let's make different directory, and launch with a different number of nodes.
 Note that we are updating the script to handle just one node:
 And now we can do a test run to get a time: